VeriFIT/mata/AUTOMATAFORMAT.md

   * `[`,`]`,`-` within intervals of symbols of the form `[bla-bli]`.
   * `{`,`}` are enclosing attributes, if we use them this way.
 Remains to be decided. (?)
   * `@` opens the line with a section name and is used in transducer alphabet tokens of the form `x@a1`, `y@[10-55]`,...
-  * `%` opens a key-value line, possibly also key-value appendix of a transition.
+  * `%` opens a key-value line, possibly also a key-value appendix of a transition.
 Remains to be decided. (?)
   * `"` strings containing white spaces and special characters can be written in between `"`.
 The special characters lose their special meaning.
 The characters `"` and `\` inside a string must be escaped, i.e. `\"` and `\\`.
   * `\` for escaping characters `\` is also used to concatenate lines.
   * `a`,`q`,`n`,`t` are token type specifiers (alphabet, state, node, attribute).